ESuth/sem/use-cases/use-case-6.md

 GOAL IN CONTEXT

-	Allow the user to get the population data of the population of a continent.
+	Allow the user to get the language data of a specific language.

 SCOPE